Haroonali7816/2048/README.md

-2048 in RISC-V Assembly
+2048 — RISC-V Assembly Implementation

-This project implements the full logic of the classic game 2048 in RISC-V assembly, including tile movement, merging, scoring, board rendering, and game-state evaluation.
-The program runs on the Venus RISC-V simulator and follows a modular, subroutine-based structure.
+This repository contains an implementation of the 2048 puzzle game written fully in RISC-V assembly.
+The project focuses on building all core mechanics from scratch: tile shifting, merging, random tile generation, board representation, scoring, and a simple text-based display.

+Overview

+The program represents the game board as a linear array in memory and performs all operations using low-level memory access and modular subroutines.
+Movement is handled by shifting and merging tiles to the left, while rotations allow the same logic to be reused for all four directions.
+The game supports scoring, victory detection, and checking whether further moves are possible.

-✨ Features
+Features

-Full tile-movement system (shift, compress, merge)

-Deterministic row operations for all directions via rotation logic

-Scoring with merge value accumulation and combo multipliers

-Victory and move-availability checks
+4×4 board stored as an array of unsigned halfwords

+Tile shifting and merging logic

 Random tile placement (2 or 4)

+Detection of win/loss states

+Scoring with combined merge values and combo multiplier

-Text-based board renderer formatted for a 4×4 grid
+Text-based board renderer with aligned tile formatting

-Clean separation of logic into modular assembly subroutines

-🧠 Technical Overview
+Modular RISC-V routines for each operation

+How it Works

-The board is stored as a 1D array of unsigned halfwords in row-major order.
+Board Representation: A 1D array in row-major order.
+A tile value of 0 represents an empty cell.

-Rows/columns are passed to subroutines as arrays of memory addresses.

-Movement consists of:
+Movement Logic:

-Shifting tiles left
+Compress tiles to the left

-Merging equal adjacent tiles
+Merge equal adjacent tiles

-Shifting again to remove gaps
+Compress again to remove gaps

-Scoring is computed from merged tile values, combined with a combo multiplier.
+Scoring: The value of each merged tile contributes to the score; multiple merges apply a combo multiplier.

-Rendering prints each tile in a fixed-width cell, aligned using spaces.

-▶ Running the Project
+Rendering: The board is printed with fixed-width cells to create a clear grid.

+Running and Testing
-Run tests
+Run all public tests
 ./run_tests.py

-Run in Venus
+Run in the simulator

-Open the assembly file in VSCode and start the Venus debugger to step through execution, inspect registers, and view memory.
+Open the .s files in VSCode and start the Venus RISC-V debugger to inspect registers, memory, and execution flow.

-📂 Structure
+Project Structure
-src/
 main.s
 utils.s
 printboard.s
 move_left.s
 merge.s
 move_one.s
 complete_move.s
 check_victory.s
 move_check.s
 place.s
 tests/
 run_tests.py

-🛠 Tools Used
+Tools Used

 RISC-V (RV32I)

-Venus Simulator
+Venus simulator

-Python test harness
+Python testing framework

-Git / VSCode
+Git + VSCode